From 'Mughal-E-Azam' to 'Karma': Looking back at 10 Dilip Kumar classics | Entertainment

 3. Ram Aur Shyam (1967) - One of the first Hindi films to use the ''twins-separated-at-birth'' trope, ''Ram Aur Shyam'' saw Kumar taking up this light-hearted movie to play two contrasting roles in a comedy of errors.
 4. Madhumati (1958) - This Bimal Roy film was also one of a kind Hindi movie at the time of its release.
 Employing elements of paranormal and reincarnation, the story follows Anand (Kumar), a modern man who falls in love with a tribal woman named Madhumati (Vyjayanthimala).

-5. Devdas (1955) - Kumar played the doomed and alcoholic lover as the eponymous character in one of the interpretations of Sharat Chandra Chattopadhyay's Bengali novel of the same name.
+5. Devdas (1955) - Kumar played the doomed and alcoholic lover as the eponymous character in one of the interpretations of Sharat Chandra Chattopadhya's Bengali novel of the same name.
 Another Roy directorial that is regarded as one of the best performances in the history of Indian cinema by the lead actor.
-Kumar's dialogue 'Kaun K kambakht hai jo bardaasht Karne Ke Liye Peeta hai' is as evergreen today as it was at the time of the film's release.
+Kumar's dialogue 'Kaun K kambakht hai jo bardaasht karne ke liye peeta hai' is as evergreen today as it was at the time of the film's release.

 6. Ganga Jamuna (1961) - A defining example of the dacoit genre, the Nitin Bose-directed film tells the story of two impoverished brothers, Ganga and Jamna (Kumar and Nasir Khan), and sibling rivalry on opposing sides of the law, one a dacoit criminal and the other a police officer.
 Kumar also wrote and produced this film.

-7. Andaz (1949) - With Kumar, Nargis, and Raj Kapoor in the lead, the film was a love triangle to remember, also as a story that does not get a happy ending for any of the three characters.
-Directed by Mehboob Khan, ''Andaz'' was the only film to feature Kumar and Kapoor, friends and childhood neighbors, together onscreen.
+7. Andaz (1949) - With Kumar, Nargis and Raj Kapoor in the lead, the film was a love-triangle to remember, also as a story that does not get a happy ending for any of the three characters.
+Directed by Mehboob Khan, ''Andaz'' was the only film to feature Kumar and Kapoor, friends and childhood neighbours, together onscreen.

 8. Daag (1952) - Kumar played Shankar, a poor family's sole breadwinner who drowns his sorrows in alcohol.
 After turning a new leaf, he gives up drinking and leaves for the city to earn money.
 Just as he returns home to pay off his mortgage, he finds out that the love of his life Parvati (Nimmi) is engaged to be married.

 9. Shakti (1982) - The one which saw Kumar become the father after playing the son.
 This Ramesh Sippy film saw a clash of two generations and ideologies with Kumar, the police officer, and his hurt and now defiant son, played by Amitabh Bachchan. ''Shakti'' was the only film to feature Kumar and Bachchan together.
-10. Karma (1986) - Kumar essayed the role of a former police officer who offers a life of honor to three men on death row (Naseeruddin Shah, Jackie Shroff, and Anil Kapoor) in exchange for settling a personal score with the head of a major terrorist organization, played by Anupam Kher.
+10. Karma (1986) - Kumar essayed the role of a former police officer who offers a life of honour to three men on death row (Naseeruddin Shah, Jackie Shroff, and Anil Kapoor) if they agree to embark on a secret mission to caputre the head of a terrorist organisation, played by Anupam Kher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)